Davey1993/ElevatorCodingChallenge/README.md

 <h1> DynamoDB </h1>
 Here are how the tables generated in this project appear in DynamoDB.
-Note the id's are relative to each other between tables.
+Note the id's are relevent to each other between tables.

 ![](codechallengeimg/dynamoDBtables.PNG)